-Weekly staff meetings provide a venue to discuss curriculum and development in the field of deaf and hard of hearing and general education.
+Weekly staff meetings provide a venue to discuss curriculum and development in the field of deaf and hard of hearing as well as general education.
 One week as well as two full days are designated as faculty development days.
 This time is spent attending local conferences, remaining in-house with invited professional speakers, and developing curriculum as part of in-house committees.
 In addition, all faculty are encouraged to attend meetings, conferences, seminars, and presentations outside of school both during the school year and during the summer months.
 Attendance is determined by core curricular needs and range from technology and academic areas to responsive classroom skills.
-Teachers are expected to report back during staff meetings on information gained.
+Teachers are expected to report back during to the rest of the Echo Center and Echo Horizon staff on information gained.
 We also disseminate information and take advantage of training offered by local education agencies that share in-service opportunities with the school.
 Faculty are encouraged to share their expertise at conferences and have done so nationally and internationally.